 http://time.com/40110/rape-culture-is-real/ (Christina H. Sommers described this article thus: “Sorry, but this is exhibit A of what has gone wrong with Nth wave feminism.
 Fallacies + melodrama.
 When will it end?”
 Best proceed quickly to the comments section)

 This was not an isolated episode though, and there have been many recent instances of violent crimes involving female perpetrators.
+Including more attacks on the elderly man (a 2018 example).
 Indeed, the numbers of women committing violent crime is increasing significantly.
 Further, the gap between the rate at which violent crimes are committed by men and women is slowly narrowing as male perpetration has either plateaued or declined in many jurisdictions.
 This trend casts further doubt on the veracity of claims that the number of male victims of domestic assault is inconsequential.

 “A third of family murders involved a female as the killer.
 In sibling murders, females were 15% of killers, and in murders of parents, 18%.
 But in spouse murders, women represented 41% of killers.
 In murders of their offspring, women predominated, accounting for 55% of killers” (Source)

 The paragraph above was extracted from a 1994 publication, not because patterns of gender perpetration have changed greatly but because the feminist filter has been imposed so completely now that we only see articles like this one that present statistics in a manner that suggests that women are the perpetual victims of oppressive male malevolence.
 (Reddit discussion thread here)

 The first group of linked articles/papers below explore the general issue of violence by females.
 A second and subsequent collection of links relate to specific acts of violence by women/girls.